bchen4/training/RNAseq_analysis_with_R.md

 Click "Install"

 Click "Yes" if prompt window asks you if you want to use a personal library.

+Use the same way to install package "VennDiagram".

 After everything finished, load the libraries using
 ```R